Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/shape_space.md

 ## Stone tablets and lost cities

 Imagine that you are a traveler to Earth and come across the ruins of New York City.
-You find an old road atlas that has driving distances between cities (in miles), shown in the table below.
+You find an old road atlas that has a table of driving distances between cities (in miles), shown in the table below.
 Can you use this atlas to find the other cities in the table?
 In an [earlier module](../chemotaxis/home), we encountered a "Lost Immortals" problem; this problem, of inferring the locations of cities given the distance between them, we call "Lost Cities".

 | | New York | Los Angeles | Pittsburgh | Miami | Houston | Seattle |
 | :----: | :----: | :----: | :----: | :----: | :----: | :----: |